mjrio/mjr-frontend-upgrade-angularjs/README.md

     *   Add/cleanup your favor test setup (Jest, Karma, E2E)
     *   Add @angular/upgrade
     *   Add AnguarJS and move the old app into the new files structure
-    *   Separate common code (services, filters)
+    *   Separate common code (services, pipes/filters)

 -   Or Migrate to @vue/cli

-    *   Start with a standard VueCLI
+    *   Start with a standard Vue CLI
     *   Add NgVue
     *   Add AnguarJS and move the old app into the new files structure
     *   Separate common code (services, filters)

+-   Or Migrate to React

+    *   Start with create-react-app or build your own webpack setup
+    *   Add react2angular
+    *   Add AnguarJS and move the old app into the new files structure
+    *   Separate common code (services)

--   Prefer to separate your AngularJS and VueJS/Angular code as much as possible.
+-   Prefer to separate your AngularJS and VueJS/Angular/React code as much as possible.
 The router is a good base to make this separation.
 -   Prefer to write framework independent code.
 This code can be shared by both frameworks
 -   Write new feature in the new framework
 -   When an AngularJS feature changes, re-write it in the new framework